 The Mayorga brand only uses the best 100% Arabica beans that are certified organic.

-Café Don Pablo sources their coffee beans from Honduras which makes this a single-origin blend.
+Café Don Pablo sources their beans from South America which makes this a single-origin blend.
 The beans were cultivated in a sustainable environment which makes them 100% organic and USDA approved.

 Café Don Pablo uses whole 100% Arabica beans that have been grown without the use of GMOs or pesticides.